percona/pmm/docs/dbaas/get-started.md

 # Getting started with DBaaS

-!!! caution alert alert-warning "Caution"
+!!! caution alert alert-primary "Do not use for mission-critical workloads"
-    DBaaS functionality is currently in [technical preview](../details/glossary.md#technical-preview) and is subject to change.
-Only AWS EKS, Minikube and CIVO clusters are supported.
+    DBaaS feature is deprecated.
+We encourage you to use [Percona Everest](http://per.co.na/pmm-to-everest) instead.
+Check our [Migration guide](http://per.co.na/pmm-to-everest-guide).

 The DBaaS dashboard is where you add, remove, and operate on Kubernetes and database clusters.